The Student News Site of Edmond North High School

 An aerial view of the Intermediate School post-fires.

 There is a duality in knowing your childhood home is gone, but knowing that you have somewhere to call home despite this.
 For Edmond North Junior, Bella Williams, and her family, this reality is what they have to currently cope with.
 The Williams family lived in Lahaina until 2017.
 Her father, Nathan Williams, grew up in Lahaina from the age of 6, and only left to go to college.
 He moved back to start a family and was the wrestling coach at Lahaina Intermediate School.
 He was very involved in the wrestling community there, and he still is.
-They had four highschool students from Lahaina stay with them in Edmond this June to compete.
+They had four high school students from Lahaina stay with them in Edmond this June to compete.

 A photo of Edmond North Wrestlers, led by Nathan Williams.
 Two of the Wrestlers the Williams hosted from Maui are pictured.
 (Sixth and seventh, third row.)

 Her family lost their home, which once held her childhood bedroom and so many nostalgic memories.
 Not only the Williams family, but the renters who were currently living there experienced devastation.
-One family left homeless, another left to re-plan their futures – all because of one fire that was not properly contained.
+One family was left homeless, another left to re-plan their futures – all because of one fire that was not properly contained.

 The William’s family home after the fire.